Board of Directors

 Erin Spiewak

-Erin Spiewak is the Executive Director of the Museum of Us.
-She joined the Museum team in January 2020 as the Chief Financial and Operations Officer.
-An established leader in San Diego’s nonprofit sector, Ms. Spiewak served as the Chief Executive Officer of Monarch School, a unique K-12 institution serving youth experiencing homelessness.
-While at Monarch School, Ms. Spiewak oversaw an instrumental capital campaign, renovating and opening the school’s new Nat & Flora Bosa campus; grew the student body from 150 to 300 students, while expanding the staff from 19 to 40 team members; developed a state-of-the-art high school college career lab; and launched an annual fundraiser, which has raised over $4M since 2015.
+Erin Spiewak is the Executive Director of the Museum of Us, and she joined the Museum in January 2020 as the Chief Financial and Operations Officer.
+An established leader in San Diego’s nonprofit sector, Ms. Spiewak previously served as the Chief Executive Officer of Monarch School, a unique K-12 institution serving youth experiencing homelessness.
+While at Monarch School, Ms. Spiewak oversaw an instrumental capital campaign, renovating and opening the school’s new Nat & Flora Bosa campus; increased the student body from 150 to 300 students while expanding the staff from 19 to 40 team members; developed a state-of-the-art high school college career lab; and launched an annual fundraiser, which has raised over $4M since 2015.

-Previously, Ms. Spiewak worked with several foundations, including the Gary and Mary West Foundation, WebMD Health Foundation, and the Rose Foundation.
+Previously, Erin worked with several foundations, including the Gary and Mary West Foundation, WebMD Health Foundation, and the Rose Foundation.
 Ms. Spiewak received a BA in Sociology from San Diego State University and her MBA from Webster University.
-She currently serves as a member of Women Give, San Diego and San Diego Rotary.
+She currently serves as a member of San Diego Rotary.
 Ms. Spiewak is a fellow of the Aspen Institute’s Sector Skills Academy and a graduate of the LEAD San Diego INFLUENCE leadership program.

 Richard Trujillo